lindahu123/Solidworks-Macros/index.md

 I got started by reading
 [Joshua Redstone's blog](https://joshuaredstone.blogspot.com/2015/02/solidworks-macros-via-python.html)
-which has examples of a couple syntax differences between vb code and python code.
+which has examples of a couple syntax differences between the visual basic and python code.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 https://lindahu123.github.io/Solidworks-Macros/